-- The vigilant overseeing of an activity for regulation or direction.
-Activities, facilities, and equipment have inherent risks, but the more effectively they are supervised, the safer they become. - The Ontario Physical Activity Safety Standards in Education designate three categories of supervision, Constant visual supervision, On-site supervision, and In-the-area supervision.
-The categories take into consideration the risk level of the activity, the participants' skill level and the participants' maturity.
-The three levels of supervision described are not hierarchical but represent the type of supervision that an activity requires and the type of supervision that is inherently possible.
+- The vigilant overseeing of an activity for management or direction.
+Activities, facilities, and equipment have inherent risks, but the more effectively they are supervised, the safer they become. - The Ontario Physical Activity Safety Standards in Education includes three Types of supervision, Direct Supervision, On-Site Supervision, and In-the-Area Supervision.
+These types of supervision take into consideration the level of risk, which is related to the number of participants, the skill level of the participants, the type of equipment used, the environmental conditions, the age, and developmental stage. - The three types of supervision described are not hierarchical but represent the type of supervision that activities require and the type of supervision that is inherently possible.